Institut-Polytechnique-de-Paris/time-disentanglement-lib/README.md

+# Time Disentanglement-lib

-#  DIoSC: Disentangling Time Series Representations via Contrastive based $L$-Variational Inference
+##  DIoSC: Disentangling Time Series Representations via Contrastive based $L$-Variational Inference
 📣 Published as a conference paper at ICLR 2024
 ![An overview](docs/img/model.png)

 **Note ⚠️**
 - Currently, we updated some classes of our  framework "DIoSC" Time Series Disentangling for correlated data.